featbit/featbit-js-client-sdk/README.md

 fbClient.activateFeatbitDevMode('PASSWORD');

 // or
-// this method is equivalent to Ffc.activateDevMode('PASSWORD') window.activateFeatbitDevMode('PASSWORD');
+// this method is equivalent to fbClient.activateDevMode('PASSWORD') window.activateFeatbitDevMode('PASSWORD');
 ```